-Sugarpine Mountain Trail is a 18 mile lightly trafficked out and back trail located near San Bernardino, CA that offers scenic views and is good for all skill levels.
+Sugarpine Mountain Trail is a 18 mile lightly trafficked out and back trail located near San Bernardino, California that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and off road driving and is accessible year-round.

 off road driving